manikandan262001/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.Start the program.
+Start the program
-2.Import the python library pandas.
+Import the python library pandas
-3.Read the dataset of Placement_Data.
+Read the dataset of Placement_Data
-4.Copy the dataset in data1.
+Copy the dataset in data1
-5.Remove the columns which have null values using drop().
-6.Import the LabelEncoder for preprocessing of the dataset.
-7.Assign x and y as status column values.
+Remove the columns which have null values using drop() Import the LabelEncoder for preprocessing of the dataset Assign x and y as status column values
-8.From sklearn library select the model to perform Logistic Regression.
-9.Print the accuracy , confusion matrix and classification report of the dataset.
+From sklearn library select the model to perform Logistic Regression Print the accuracy , confusion matrix and classification report of the dataset Stop the program
-10.Stop the program.

 ## Program:
 ```